borntofrappe/borntofrappe/README.md

 npm i -D @sveltejs/adapter-netlify@next
 ```

-From the Github repo, the relevant configuration happens in `svelte.config.js`.
+From the GitHub repo, the relevant configuration happens in `svelte.config.js`.

 Import: